hwhite36/xapi-data-analyzer/README.md

 ## Installation
 ### For users:
-Simply download the latest `xAPI-Data-Analyzer.exe` file and double-click it to launch the program.
+Simply download the latest `xAPI-Data-Analyzer.exe` file (found in this repo's "Releases") and double-click it to launch the program.

 You may get a popup from Windows on your first launch warning about a potential security risk -- this is because the .exe is not signed by a registered Microsoft developer.
 Always exercise caution when running any unknown executables,